department-of-veterans-affairs/vets-website/src/applications/personalization/profile/README.md

 #### Build

-Since we are running the site as a static site, vuild the app in localhost mode.
+Since we are running the site as a static site, build the app in localhost mode.
 We need build for the locally environment so we can change the API url to the mock api we are running in this instance

 ```bash
  yarn build:webpack:local --env api="${instance-mock-api-url}"